 The following information applies to each of the authorities and should be noted.
 None of the authorities have the power to levy or collect taxes.
-The debt issued by any one of the authorities is neither a debt nor a liability of the State, the County, nor any political subdivision of the State, except the respective authorities, and does not and shall not create or constitute any indebtedness of the State, the County or any political subdivision of the State, except the respective authorities.
+The debt issued by any one of the authorities is neither a debt nor a liability of the State, the County, nor any political subdivision of the State, except the respective authorities, and does not and shall not create or constitute any indebtedness of the State, the County or any political subdivision of the State, the County or any political subdivision of the State, the County or any political subdivision of the State, the County or any political subdivision of the State, except the respective authorities.